-Coronavirus Statutory Sick Pay Rebate Scheme will repay employers the Statutory Sick Pay (SSP) paid to current or former employees.
+The Coronavirus Statutory Sick Pay Rebate Scheme will repay employers the Statutory Sick Pay (SSP) paid to current or former employees.

-repayment will cover up to two weeks starting from the first qualifying day of sickness, if an employee is unable to work because they either:
+The repayment will cover up to two weeks starting from the first qualifying day of sickness, if an employee is unable to work because they either:

 Commercial tenants who cannot pay their rent because of coronavirus will be protected from eviction and measures in place to support ongoing conversations between landlords and tenants about voluntary arrangements.